 What is a cover letter?

-Writing a cover letter can also help set you apart from the competition.
+More importantly, writing a compelling cover letter for your resume can set you apart from the competition.
 Research shows that 47% of all job seekers skip writing a cover letter.
-This means that simply by including a cover letter, you have gone above and beyond nearly half of the competition.
-Learn to write a great letter and your efforts will go even further.
+This means that by simply including one, you have gone above and beyond nearly half of the competition.
+If you take the time to learn how to write a cover letter that is a standout, you’ve improved your chances of getting an interview.

-These tools are designed to help you learn the ins and outs of cover letter writing, from start to finish, including:
+LiveCareer’s cover letter writing tools are designed to help you learn the ins and outs of the craft of cover letter writing.

 - Cover Letter Builder